Are Termites Still A Threat In Tennessee?

 It’s never too late to contact pest control.
 If you are struggling with a termite infestation, or if you’d like to prevent one, contact Russell’s Pest Control today.
 Our termite control plan provides the best termite protection in East Tennessee.
 At Russell’s Pest, our technicians will install the Sentricon® System with Always Active™, which is scientifically backed and proven to work.
 Check out our video on how Sentricon® with Always Active™ works and contact us today to get started!

-Are Termites Still A Threat In Tennessee? in Knoxville TN
+Are Termites Still A Threat In Tennessee in Knoxville TN?

 Serving East Tennessee since 1971